-Because of variables such as ice losses in the Arctic and Antarctic, models suggest estimates as high as eight meters (26.4 feet) by the end of the 21st century, which means that planning for worst-case scenarios is wise.
-In the shorter term, NOAA puts the low-end average for the Fort Myers area at 27 cm (10.7 inches) and the high end at 88 cm (34.8 inches), by 2050.
+Because of variables such as ice losses in the Arctic and Antarctic, models suggest estimates as high as eight meters by the end of the 21st century, which means that planning for worst-case scenarios is wise.
+In the shorter term, NOAA puts the low-end average for the Fort Myers area at .89 feet and the high end at 2.89 feet, by 2050.